City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

     "password": "test",
     "firstName": "admin",
     "lastName": "admin",
-    "isSuperUser": "true"
+    "isAdmin": "true"
 }'
 ```

 ### Use other tools
 ---

-Alternatively, you can use GUI tools such as Postman or Insomnia to create an admin user.
+Alternatively, you can use GUI tools such as Postman or Insomnia to create a youth worker user.

 POST to [http://localhost:3000/api/admin/registerSuperAdmin](http://localhost:3000/api/admin/registerSuperAdmin) with following body: